AlibabaCloudDocs/slb/intl.en-US/Health check/Configure health checks.md

 ## Configure health checks {#section_rsr_4cb_wdb .section}

-You can configure the health check function of a listener through the console or APIs.
-For more information, see [Health check overview](intl.en-US/User Guide/Health check/Health check overview.md#) and [Health check FAQ](../intl.en-US/FAQ/Health check FAQ.md#).
+You can configure the health check function of a listener through the Server Load Balancer \(SLB\) console or APIs.
+For more information, see [Health check overview](intl.en-US/Health check/Health check overview.md#) and [Health check FAQ](../intl.en-US/FAQ/Health check FAQ.md#).

 To configure the health check function, follow these steps: